 You can use social media for various reasons: increase brand awareness, establish thought leadership, get new customers, provide support to your existing customers and answer their questions.
 Goals not only act as great progress trackers but also guide your strategy.

 It’s always a good idea to set up specific KPI goals.
-Be realistic though, take into account your current social media KPIs and think how much you can raise your KPIs for a specific period of time.
+Be realistic, though; consider your current social media KPIs and think about how much you can raise your KPIs for a specific period.
 This will help you understand your progress midway through your strategy.

 Get to know your audience

-We all know that you need to target a relevant audience for your brand, but how do you do it on social media?
-Well if you’re just starting, and you don’t have buyer personas, this is where you should start.
-Based on your buyer persona’s target relevant existing accounts with a similar audience, not necessarily a competitor account.
-You can either follow their followers and or create a joint campaign with that page.
+We all know you need to target a relevant audience for your brand, but how do you do it on social media?
+Well, if you’re just starting and don’t have buyer personas, this is where you should start.
+Based on your buyer persona’s target, relevant existing accounts with a similar audience, not necessarily a competitor account.
+You can follow their followers or create a joint campaign with that page.
 A campaign can be anything from an article to research.

 Create compelling content

-Make sure to keep your content diverse as much as you can.
-Use different formats of content, like videos, articles, images, surveys, etc. Keep the content as high-quality as you can to your best ability.
+Make sure to keep your content as diverse as you can.
+Use different content formats, like videos, articles, images, surveys, etc. Keep the content as high-quality as you can to the best ability.

 The demand for videos is still very high.
-People consume more videos than click on article links.
+People consume more videos than they click on article links.
 Make sure to leverage your content between formats.
 You can even create short social media slideshow clips that summarize your articles.
-Constantly experiment and see what works best with your audience.
+Constantly experiment and see what works best for your audience.

 Choose relevant social media platforms for your marketing strategy

-There are dozens of social media networks out there, but these most popular social networks listed below should be your priority.
-Each one of them is different and requires a different approach, so make sure to customize your strategy for different platforms because what works on Twitter might not work on LinkedIn.
+There are dozens of social media networks out there, but the most popular social networks listed below should be your priority.
+Each is different and requires a different approach, so make sure to customize your strategy for different platforms because what works on Twitter might not work on LinkedIn.

 Twitter is the “right now” platform compared to the rest.
 This is where people go when they need to share the first thought that comes to their mind.
-In order to succeed in this platform you need to be active and on time.
+To succeed in this platform, you need to be active and on time.
 Timing is essential for Twitter.
-If you pick the wrong time for your posts it will get lost in the plethora of tweets that are posted every second.
+If you pick the wrong time for your posts, it will get lost in the plethora of tweets posted every second.
 This is the platform that requires the most work.

 This platform is great for interacting with your existing customers.
-Many businesses use Twitter accounts for providing support.
+Many businesses use Twitter accounts to provide support.
 It’s also a great platform for fun content, so you can take the chance and have fun with your customers just like dbrand does.

 This is everyone’s aunts’ favorite social media.
 In other words, Facebook is more of a family social media.
 People visit Facebook to keep in touch with their friends and family.
 And in some cases read the news too, although Twitter is the one that’s more news-centered.
 Facebook is also the place where most of the senior demographic are centered.

 Facebook Ads have great paid promotion features that you might find useful.
 This is great if you want to boost your page visibility.
-Just like any platform, it has some occasional glitches but compared to other network’s paid promotion tools, it’s the most reliable.
+Like any platform, it has occasional glitches, but compared to other networks’ paid promotion tools, it’s the most reliable.

 This is corporate social media.
 LinkedIn is more of an official network, but don’t feel like you have to be bow-and-tie in all your efforts here, just don’t be as casual as you’d be on Twitter.